Clinical Data Managers apply knowledge of health care and database management to analyze clinical data, and to identify and report trends.

 They also like working with ideas, and require an extensive amount of thinking.
 They like searching for facts and figuring out problems mentally.

-Clinical Data Managers job description, Clinical Data Managers salary, Clinical Data Managers information, what is the job of a Clinical Data Manager like, pros and cons about Clinical Data Managers, colleges and universities for Clinical Data Managers, is Clinical Data Managers the right career for me, Quite Hard careers to get into, careers in Computer IT and Mathematics
+Clinical Data Managers job description, Clinical Data Managers salary, Clinical Data Managers information, what is the job of a Clinical Data Manager like, pros and cons about Clinical Data Managers, colleges and universities for Clinical Data Managers, is Clinical Data Managers the right career for me, careers in Computer IT and Mathematics